opencv/opencv/modules/gpu/doc/data_structures.rst

 cv::gpu::ensureSizeIsEnough
 ---------------------------
-.. cfunction:: void ensureSizeIsEnough(int rows, int cols, int type, GpuMat\& m)
+.. c:function:: void ensureSizeIsEnough(int rows, int cols, int type, GpuMat\& m)

     Ensures that size of matrix is big enough and matrix has proper type.
 The function doesn't reallocate memory if the  matrix has proper attributes already.